 This closed-form expression is motivated by the observation that periodic tasks lead to a simple form of very regular step-functions.
 Using this they prove that the feasibility problem is in coNP.
-Recently, Eisenbrand and Rothvoß (2010) have shown that that the problem is indeed (weakly) coNP-hard for systems with constrained dead-lines.
+Eisenbrand and Rothvoß (2010) have shown that the problem is indeed (weakly) coNP-hard for systems with constrained deadlines.
+Very recently, Ekberg and Yi (2015) have tightened this result by providing a proof of coNP-hardness in the strong sense.

 Another contribution of Baruah et al. (1990) was to show that for the case of $U(\tau) < c$ for some constant c, there is a pseudo-polynomial solution of the schedulability problem, by testing Condition (1) for a pseudo-polynomial number of values.
-The existence of such a constant bound (however close to 1) is a common assumption when approaching this problem since excluding utilizations very close to 1 only rules out very few actual systems.
+Intuitively, the smaller the task set's utilization $U(\tau)$, the smaller a value t has to be in order to be able violate Condition (1).
+The reason is that its left-hand side $dbf{\tau}(t)$ approaches an asymptotic growth of $U(\tau)$, eventually creating a gap to its right-hand side t.
+Thus, if $U(\tau)$ is bounded by a c < 1, a pseudo-polynomial bound for t can always be derived.
+On the other hand, for $U(\tau) = 1$, a similar bound for t is not known.
+The existence of such a constant bound c of $U(\tau)$ (however close to 1) is a common assumption when approaching this problem since excluding utilizations very close to 1 only rules out very few actual systems.

 For static priority schedulers, Liu and Layland (1973) show that the rate-monotonic priority assignment for implicit deadline tasks is optimal, i.e., tasks with shorter periods have higher priorities.
-They further give an elegant sufficient schedulability condition by proving that a task set $\tau$ with n tasks is schedulable with a static priority scheduler under rate-monotonic priority ordering if
+They further give an elegant sufficient schedulability condition by proving that a task set τ with n tasks is schedulable with a static priority scheduler under rate-monotonic priority ordering if